 Digital Strategy 2025 does not include a specific pillar on digital government.
 However, it focuses on digital infrastructure, entrepreneurship, the regulatory framework for innovation and investment, data security, Industry 4.0, research and innovation.
 The National eGovernment Strategy (NEGS), adopted by the IT Planning Council in 2010, is regularly evaluated and updated.
 The result of the first European Interoperability Framework Monitoring Mechanism data collection for Germany in 2019 shows an overall medium performance.

-- Base registries - Application Programming Interface (API) provision - Centralized service modules provided to local authorities - API users - API calls per month - Percentage of uptake of services by local authorities
+- API users

+- API calls per month

+- Percentage of uptake of services by local authorities

 The German federal government has taken several steps to enhance the interoperability of digital services.
 Highlights include: